danboyne/ACORN/CONTRIBUTING.md

 I am likewise inexperienced with collaborating on software projects.
 For this reason, I have not defined processes for community involvement, even though such participation would be welcomed.

-If you are still interested in contributing to Acorn after reading the above, please contact me via email at danboyne (at) gmail-dot-com.
+If you are still interested in contributing to Acorn after reading the above, please contact me via email at **danboyne (at) gmail-dot-com**.

 With sincere thanks,
 &nbsp; Dan Boyne